Nebraska Department of

 Q. When and how do I submit the application fee?

-Q. How do I know if I need to submit a construction permit application?
+Q. How do I know if I need to obtain a construction permit?

 Q. How do I obtain a construction permit application?

-Example 1: A source is proposing to build a new painting facility.
-They have a PTE of 12 tons per year for a single Hazardous Air Pollutant (HAP).
-The source is proposing to accept limits in their construction permit to keep their single HAP emissions below 2.5 tons per year (Tier I) and total HAP emissions below 10 tons per year so they can avoid the requirement to apply best available control technologies to their process in accordance with Chapter 27.
-The source would submit a $250 fee with their construction permit application.
+Example 1: You plan to build a new painting facility (source) to replace an existing facility that has a PTE of 12 tons per year for a single Hazardous Air Pollutant (HAP).
+In the application, you propose to accept limits on the new source in the construction permit - to keep single HAP emissions below 2.5 tons per year and total HAP emissions below 10 tons per year - to avoid the requirement to apply best available control technologies in accordance with Title 129, Chapter 13.

-Example 2: A source currently has a facility-wide PTE as shown in column 2 of the table below.
-They propose to construct a new emission unit that has a PTE as listed in column 3.
-After the application is processed the source expects to have a facility-wide PTE as shown in column 4.
-Since the PTE for volatile organic compounds (VOC) is between 50 and 100 tons per year (Tier II), the source must submit a $1,500 fee with their construction permit application.
+Example 2: You currently operate a source that has a facility-wide PTE as shown in column 2 of the table below.
+You plan to add a new emission unit that has a PTE as listed in column 3.
+After the application is processed, the facility-wide PTE adds up to the values in column 4.

 Air Pollutant